wjcapehart/AES_CEE_Python/01 Getting Python and Miniconda Started.md

 conda install -c conda-forge seaborn openpyxl pyreadr version_information
 ```

-{: .warning }
-When installing with *conda* it will first try to reconcile all the packages so any given package doesn't have components that may "break" other packages.
+When installing with *conda*, it will first try to reconcile all the packages so any given package doesn't have components that may "break" other packages.
 This you may get a warning saying that the "solving environment" has failed and it's trying another set of requirements.
-{: .warning }

 You may also experience a few iterations of "Solving Environment," as shown below.
 The busier your distribution, the more likely this will happen.
 At that point, it is also best to only install one package at a time rather than a bunch in one single command.

 ![Conda Struggling to Reconcile Packages](images/Conda_Struggling_to_Reconcile_Packages.png)